The Low FODMAP Diet Approach: What are FODMAPs?

 There are several different type of short-chain carbohydrates that make up the FODMAP family.
 Some foods containing these are:

 Oligosaccharides:These comprise fructans (fructo-oligosaccharides or FOS), which are made up of short chains of fructose with a glucose on the end, and galacto-oligosaccharides (GOS), which are short chains of sucrose andgalactose units.
 These oligosaccharides are unable to be digested as humans do not have enzymes to break them down.
-Hence, they are not absorbed in the small intestine by anyone and, therefore, can cause problems for all patients with IBS.
+Hence, they are not absorbed in the small intestine by anyone and, therefore, can cause problems for all patients with irritable bowel syndrome (IBS).

 Polyols: These are sugar alcohols and the most common ones in the diet are sorbitol and mannitol.
 Because their absorption is slow across the intestinal barrier, only about one-third of what is consumed is actually absorbed.
 Because of this, sorbitol is often used as a low-calorie sweetener in “sugar free” products, especially candies and chewing gum.